Charitable Solicitation Registration

 What is required?
 It depends…

-Be aware that fundraising regulations are quite different state-to-state, and that no matter what vehicle your nonprofit is using for fundraising (Twitter or texting, phone calls, or old-fashioned snail mail and personal “asks”) if the underlying activity is solicitation – defined as asking for a donation - that's regulated activity in most states.
+Be aware that fundraising regulations are quite different state-to-state, and that no matter what vehicle your nonprofit is using for fundraising (Twitter, or texting, phone calls, or old-fashioned snail mail, and personal “asks”) if the underlying activity is solicitation – defined as asking for a donation - that's regulated activity in most states.
 This requirement is often a surprise for nonprofits that have previously been unaware of the requirements, so we've gathered resources below to raise awareness about state law requirements and help you navigate the obligations your charitable nonprofit has to raise funds legally and ethically.

 - Some nonprofits hire the accountant/CPA that prepares the nonprofit’s IRS 990 to also prepare and submit state charitable registration forms, since much of the information required by states for charitable registration is the same information that the nonprofit reports on its annual report to the IRS, Form 990.
+Other nonprofits outsource this project to a firm that specializes in preparing state registration forms.
+Still other nonprofits prepare the forms using internal staff.

 - For nonprofits seeking to file charitable registration forms in all the states where registration is required, the cost of filing fees plus labor for preparation of the forms can be very costly.

 - Many states require not only initial registration but ongoing registrations in subsequent years.
-Late fees apply so be sure to note renewal deadlines.
+Late fees apply, so be sure to note renewal deadlines.

 - More and more states are moving the registration process entirely online.